 Fortnite Keeps Crashing on iPhone – How To Fix

-Any app crash is an annoyance and can get in the way of your enjoyment but if it’s a game it can be a whole lot more annoying.
-Games like Fortnite require total concentration and can deliver serious satisfaction if you make it to the end.
+While any app crash can be annoying, a game crash can be even worse.
+Games like Fortnite require total concentration, and a crash can throw you out of the game and earn you a loss.
 All your hard work could be for naught if the game crashes at the wrong moment though.
 If it does happen, here are some things you can do if Fortnite keeps crashing on your iPhone or iOS device.

 iOS users got Fortnite before Android and it went down a storm.
 Everyone iPhone user I knew of a certain age either had it on their phone or played it whenever they could.
 It’s a good looking game that uses everything the iPhone has to deliver great gameplay, good graphics and as close to desktop experience as possible on the small screen.